 AWARDS AND ACCOLADES FOR DAWN MIKKELSON

 2018: Risking Light World Premiere in Competition at the 2018 Cinequest Film & VR Film Festival.
-Voted #1 Film Festival by USA Today Readers.
+Listed in Top 10 Films at Cinequest by the San Francisco Chronicle and the Mercury Sun.
+Listed as Top 3 films at Cinequest by KQED.

 2016: Risking Light selected for Big Vision Empty Wallet's #KickstartDiversity Program!
 The program encourages diversity in storytelling at the independent level by supporting projects written, directed, and/or produced by Women, People of Color, and Members of the LGBTQ Community.